Atejan07/Atejan07/README.md

 As a Front-end engineer, I find myself continuously enhancing my proficiency and deepening my understanding of various programming languages and frameworks.
 With each passing day, I become increasingly enthralled by the logical and problem-solving aspects of coding.

-- 🌍  I'm based in St. Petersburg, FL.
+- 🌍  I'm based in Venice, FL.

 - 📧 You can contact me at atejanciukaite@gmail.com.